Ngcebz30/FullStack-Solutions-Hub/Typing Tutor ⌨️/README.md

 # Typing Tutor ⌨️

 This is a simple command-line program that serves as a typing tutor.
+This program is written in C language and is Betty linter compliant.
+It allows users to practice their typing skills by displaying random sentences and calculating their typing speed and accuracy.
 The user is presented with a random word and must type it correctly within a certain amount of time.
-The program then displays the user's typing speed and accuracy.
+Users can view their progress history and average performance.

 ## Requirements